The Deeper Thinking Podcast

 Reflections

-Here are some insights that surfaced along the way:
+This is not theory as lecture.
+It is theory as spell-breaking.
+Here are some moments that surfaced along the way:

 Why Listen?